E-invoicing via Peppol. What should you do with it as a self-employed person?

 Sounds complex?

 Don’t worry, we’ve got you covered.
-You just need to register your business with an approved tool, like Doccle, that allows you to receive and send invoices via Peppol.
+You just need to register your business via an access point or software provider, like Doccle, that allows you to receive and send invoices via Peppol.

 But how do you choose a good tool?